VishalDeoPrasad/Artificial-Neural-Networks/README.md

 1. Initise the architecure (define the number of hidden layers, neurons etc)
 1. Randomly initise the weight
 1. Given the weights calculate the loss:-
     * how do i calculate the loss of regression problem?
-        + The Mean Squared Error (MSE) is calculated using the following formula:

-            The Mean Squared Error (MSE) is calculated using the formula:
+        The Mean Squared Error (MSE) is calculated using the formula: <br>
         MSE = (1/n) * Σ(yᵢ - ŷᵢ)²
         Where:
         - n is the number of observations,
         - yᵢ is the actual value for the i-th observation,
         - ŷᵢ is the predicted value for the i-th observation.